metno/genchem/README.md

 GenChem
 =======

-This directory contains the GenChem chemical processing system in 'chem', and the boxChem testing system in 'box'
+This package contains the GenChem system, which includes a chemical pre-processor (**GenChem.py**) for converting chemical equations into differential form for use in atmospheric chemical transport models (CTMs).
+Although primarily intended for users of the EMEP MSC-W CTM and related systems, GenChem also features a simple box-model testing system (**boxChem**), which can run as a stand-alone chemical solver, enabling for example easy testing of chemical mechanisms against each other.

 To get started, follow the guide::